The big idea of Mercy Season

 God's campaign strategy for our era is to spread his mercy across the world through the people who have received it from Jesus.
 Those people forgive others and point them to Christ as the source of ultimate forgiveness.

-When we accept Jesus's sacrifice on our behalf, it is exhilarating, and the deeper the hole we were in before, the more exhilarating it is to be lifted out of it.
+When we accept Jesus's sacrifice on our behalf, it is exhilarating, and the deeper the hole we were in before, the more exhilarating it is to be lifted out.
 If you think you have done things so terrible that God could never forgive you, think again.
 They don't make sins that big.
 Sin is man-made.
 Jesus's sacrifice is God-made.
 The man-made thing cannot outweigh the God-made thing.

+On the other hand, if you think you have been a pretty good person with just a few sins here and there, think again.
 You might be thinking of God as a scorekeeper, like lots of people do.
 They think he has told humanity the rules of the game and now he is keeping a tally of our good acts and our bad ones.
 When our life is over, he will tell us what our total net score was and judge us accordingly.

-Jesus laid down his life to kill that idea and broadcast a new truth to replace it.
+Jesus laid down his life to kill that scorekeeping idea and broadcast a new truth to replace it.
 God isn't in the scorekeeping business.
 He is on a mercy-spreading campaign, taking his ancient campaign to a new level through Jesus.

 Does that mean God has become soft-hearted and will go easy on evil?
 Does it mean the good news of Jesus is, "Hey, world!
 You can get away with anything now"?
 No, that is totally out of SYNC with Jesus's intentions when he made his sacrifice.
 He never intended his sacrifice as a permit to do evil.

-Jesus's sacrifice does not cancel our punishment.
+Jesus's sacrifice does not automatically cancel our punishment.
 It postpones it during a grace period, an open enrollment period for his campaign team.
 We have time to get in SYNC with his mercy, to welcome it, to ponder it, to let it go to work on us and in us.
 As it does, it turns us into mercy agents.
 It SYNCs us with the Mercy Rhythm of heaven.

 Bottom line of the big idea of Mercy Season: